aleksaan/statusek/README.md

 }
 ```

-or status: false and message with error text
+If there's an error, 'status' will be 'false,' and 'message' will contain an error description.

 ### Checking some status is set